Automatic Fact Checking for Biomedical Information in Social Media and Scientific Literature (FIBISS)

 Velutharambath, Aswathy/Klinger, Roman (2023): UNIDECOR: A Unified Deception Corpus for Cross-Corpus Deception Detection.
 In: Proceedings of the 13th Workshop on Computational Approaches to Subjectivity, Sentiment, & Social Media Analysis.
 Toronto: Association for Computational Linguistics.
 S. 39–51.

-Wührl, Amelie/Grimminger, Lara/Klinger, Roman (2023): An Entity-based Claim Extraction Pipeline for Real-world Fact-checking.
+Wührl, Amelie/Grimminger, Lara/Klinger, Roman (2023): An Entity-based Claim Extraction Pipeline for Real-world Biomedical Fact-checking.
 In: Proceedings of the Sixth Fact Extraction and VERification Workshop (FEVER).
 Dubrovnik: Association for Computational Linguistics.
 S. 29–37.

 Mohr, Isabelle/Wührl, Amelie/Klinger, Roman (2022): CoVERT: A Corpus of Fact-checked Biomedical COVID-19 Tweets.
 In: Proceedings of the Thirteenth Language Resources and Evaluation Conference.
 Marseille: European Language Resources Association.
 S. 244–257.